 The ancient Greeks were great navigators and the most famous god of the sea in popular culture is certainly Poseidon.
 Yet, the origin of this god seems to have nothing to do with the sea.
 In fact, it seems that the first Greek populations lived in the hinterland and it is hypothesized that at that time Poseidon was simply God of the Waters.

-Among these, there is also the famous Triton, a sort of mermaid, half-man, and half-fish.
+The famous Triton is also a sort of mermaid, half-man, and half-fish.

 Neptune and Nethuns